ChrisPritchard/ctf-writeups/metasploit-ctf-2020-dec/readme.md

 Tools used:

 - Windows Terminal, to use Powershell and create a local socks proxy through the jump host via `ssh -D 8888 -i .\metasploit_ctf_kali_ssh_key.pem kali@ip`.
 As I was on windows this was very useful.
-- Kali on WSL2
+- Kali on WSL2 - I also used Kali on the jump host when I needed more speed, e.g. for ffuf or running the exploit for 5555.
+But mostly I just used my main machines WSL2 instance.
+- Hashcat on Windows - nothing like a 2080 for password cracking (except, er, a 3080/90, which I don't have).
 - Burp Suite on Windows - the proxy from above was punched into burp's project config so I could use its inbuilt browser and brute forcing without messing about.
 The speed was quite good.
 - [Cyberchef](https://gchq.github.io/CyberChef/).
-Mainly for encoding challenges, but primarily for converting base64 back into card images, or if I needed to exfil a binary or something.
+Occasionally for specific challenges, but primarily for converting base64 back into card images, or if I needed to exfil a binary or something.
 Cyberchef is just a more stable way to do this than to use windows terminal, which can be slightly flaky when you paste a hundred pages of base64 into it.

 I have listed my very brief solutions for each challenge below, with the occasional note, in the order of the port number (not the order I solved them).
 The headings are taken right from the results of an initial `nmap -sS -sV`.